beniutek/log_parser/README.md

 ## Options

 `-csv foo.csv`
-will save the output to comma a delimited file foo.csv
+will save the output to a comma delimited file foo.csv

-`f file.txt`
+`-f file.txt`
 will save the output to a text file

 ## Tests